Liberal Wars: Rebellion

 This alleged usurpation did not go unchallenged by the Liberals.
-On May 18, the garrison in Porto, the center of Portuguese progressives, declared its loyalty to Pedro (Dom Pedro IV) and his daughter Maria da Glória (future Maria II of Portugal), and the Constitutional Charter.
+On May 18, the garrison in Porto, the center of Portuguese progressives, declared its loyalty to Pedro IV and his daughter Maria II, and the Constitutional Charter.
 The rebellion against the absolutists spread to other cities.
 Miguel suppressed these rebellions, and many thousands of Liberals were either arrested or fled to Spain and Britain.
 There followed five years of repression.

 Meanwhile, in Brazil, relations between Pedro and Brazil's agricultural magnates had become strained.
 In April 1831, Pedro abdicated in Brazil in favor of his son, Pedro II, and sailed for Britain.
 He organized a military expedition there and then went to Terceira island in the Azores, which was in the hands of the Liberals, to set up a government in exile.
 The government of Miguel blockaded the island, but the blockading squadron was attacked by a French squadron during the run-up to the Battle of the Tagus, where several Miguelist ships were captured.
-In July 1832, with the backing of Liberals in Spain and England, an expedition led by king Pedro landed near Porto, in the Landing at Mindelo, which the Miguelites abandoned and where, after military activities including the Battle of Ponte Ferreira, Pedro and his associates were besieged by Miguelite forces for nearly a year.
+(Half of the liberal army consisted of French, British, Spanish and Belgian soldiers).
+In July 1832, with the backing of Liberals in Spain and Britain, an expedition led by Pedro landed near Porto, in the Landing at Mindelo, which the Miguelites abandoned and where, after military activities including the Battle of Ponte Ferreira, Pedro and his associates were besieged by Miguelite forces for nearly a year.
 To protect British interests, a naval squadron under Commander William Nugent Glascock in HMS Orestes was stationed in the Douro, where it came under fire from both sides.